Samsung/tizen-docs/docs/application/dotnet/guides/nui/text.md

 };
 ```

-### Decoration of Grab Handle and Selection Handle
+### Decoration of grab handle and selection handle

 To decorate the grab handle and selection handle, you can use the `GrabHandleImage`, `SelectionHandleImageLeft`, and `SelectionHandleImageRight` properties.

 Also, you can change the color of the handle using the `GrabHandleColor` property.

-The following example illustrates how to decorate the Grab Handle and Selection Handle in a `TextField`:
+The following example illustrates how to decorate the grab handle and selection handle in a `TextField`:

 ```csharp
 TextField field = new TextField();